National Crime Agency inspections

 - Consider the governance and continued oversight provided by operational standards, capability and assessment unit.
 This will focus on the role of the unit to maintain operational standards in respect of warrants and the programme of work to deliver the recommendations outlined in the final report of the warrants review.

-This inspection examines the national tasking and coordination arrangements led by the NCA.
-The terms of reference for this inspection of the National Crime Agency in 2017 are:
+This inspection examined the national tasking and coordination arrangements led by the NCA.
+The terms of reference for this inspection of the National Crime Agency in 2017 were:

 - How effective are the processes for establishing a “single authoritative intelligence picture” on which national tasking is based?

 - Are the current strategic, tactical and operational tasking processes led by the NCA ensuring that activity is focused on national priorities?